vtellez1/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+ The DOM stands for the Document Object Model, it is an object representation of the html elements of a webpage.
+With the DOM, we're able to interact and change the page.

 2. What is an event?

+Events are interactions that users have with a site.
+They can be clicks, moving the mouse, scrolling, key presses, or changing the screen size.

 3. What is an event listener?

+Event Listeners are related to events.
+When an event happens-such as a click, hoveing an element, key pressed, we can have our element listen for a specific event and ask it to do something when it is triggered.
+We're able to do this with callbacks.
+When the event is triggered, the callback will run for that element.

 4. Why would we convert a NodeList into an Array?

+One of the useful things of using the DOM is being able to grab our information using .querySelectorAll but when we do this it returns a static list (a list that does not update).
+NodeLists are the brower's APIs and not Javascript.
+In order to return live lists, we would want to conver a NodeList into an Array.

 5. What is a component?

+Components are the building blocks to modern app development.
+They're made of HTML, CSS, and Javascript.
+THey can stand alone, help keep our code DRY, and, most importantly, are reusable.

 ### Git Set up